 Movement: Automatic, Caliber 11BA12, 26.00 mm in diameter, 28,800 vph, in-house, Swiss Made

 Movement decoration: Cotes de Geneve, winding rotor decorated with Fleurisanne motif

 Case: Rose gold or White gold

 Size: 39.00 mm

 Dial: Mother of pearl (white or black) hand-painted with flower motifs

 Water resistance: 30 meters

-Strap: Alligator full leather with 18-carat red or white gold pin buckle; Silver-plated, rose gold or rhodium-plated Sautoir-type chain
+Strap: Alligator full leather with 18-karat red or white gold pin buckle; Silver-plated, rose gold, or rhodium-plated Sautoir-type chain

 Crystal: Sapphire, antireflective